bpt26/usher_wiki/docs/source/global_trees.rst

 =====================
 Global UShER trees
 =====================
-UCSC provides downloadable tree and metadata files for trees of genetic sequences for the following pathogens.
+UCSC provides downloadable tree and metadata files for trees of genetic sequences for multiple pathogens.
+With the exception of the tuberculosis tree, all trees are updated daily.

 * :ref:`Dengue <header-dengue>`
 * :ref:`Influenza <header-flu>`